swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ### `RawSpan`

 `RawSpan` allows sharing the contiguous internal representation for values which may be heterogenously-typed, such as in decoders.
-Since it is a fully concrete type, it can achieve better performance in debug builds of client code as well as a more straight-forwards understanding of performance for library code.
+Since it is a fully concrete type, it can achieve better performance in debug builds of client code as well as a more straightforward understanding of performance in library code.

 `Span<some BitwiseCopyable>` can always be converted to `RawSpan`, using a conditionally-available property or a constructor.